Funding Opportunity

 The R3CR is committed to fostering the next generation of cannabis researchers and supporting the continued growth of existing investigators.
 To achieve this, we administer seed funding awards designed to help researchers overcome logistical barriers to conducting cannabis research.
 These funds are intended to support proposal development and registration, rather than experimental activities.
 The seed funding awards will be managed by the Research Support Core.

-Note: Seed Funding proposals were due Dec 8, 2025.
-Details for the 2026 opportunity will be posted in the coming months.
+Note: Details for the 2027 opportunity will be posted at the end of summer 2026.

 Seed Funding Program Overview